 “Music has such a powerful role in supporting people at whatever stage of their dementia journey.
 It is such an amazing experience to see people come alive with the music; join in, tap their feet, sing along and really get involved with the sessions.
 We are so pleased to be able to bring our professional musicians to these homes and know that our players are gaining a great deal from the experience too.”

 Sessions involve pairs of instruments performing classical pieces, hymns, folk songs and well-known participative songs in main lounge areas attended by residents, care home staff, carers and relatives.
 Performances also take place on a 1-2-1 basis in residents’ rooms for those unable to leave their beds.
-OOTS musicians receive specialist training by music therapy charity ‘Mindsong’ prior to undertaking any sessions.
+OOTS musicians receive specialist training, mentoring and support by music therapy charity ‘Mindsong’ prior to undertaking any sessions.

 If you would like to find out more about our projects and activities for older people, please contact Learning & Participation Manager Sue Pope at: email@example.com